aptech/docs/docs/tsmt/chowfcst.rst

 //Use the simarmamt procedure to generate ar data /********************************************/
-//This generates 300 observations of an
+// This generates 300 observations of an
-//AR(1) series with a break in the constant
+// AR(1) series with a break in the constant
-//at observations 90
+// at observations 90
-//and standard deviation equal to 0.5.
+// and standard deviation equal to 0.5.

 b = 0.6;
 q = 0;